shimaore/thinkable-ducks/test/web.coffee.md

           body.should.have.property 'ok', true
           body.should.have.property 'versions'

-      it 'should provide all statistics', ->
+      it.skip 'should provide all statistics', ->
         request.get 'http://127.0.0.1:5704/statistics'
         .then ({body}) ->
           body.should.have.property 'foo'